bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 * **STDIN** (fd: 0): Manages the input in the terminal.
 * **STDOUT** (fd: 1): Manages the output text in the terminal.
 * **STDERR** (fd: 2): Manages the error text in the terminal.

+# Difference between Pipes and Redirections

+Both *pipes* and *redidertions* redirect streams `(file descriptor)` of process being executed.
+The main diffrence is that *redirections* deal with `files stream`, sending the output stream to a file or sending the content of a given file to the input stream of the process.

+On the otherhand a pipe connects two commands by sending the output stream of the first one to the input stream of the second one. without any redidertions specified.

+# Redirection in Bash

 ## STDIN (Standard Input)
 When you enter some input text for a command that asks for it, you are actually entering the text to the **STDIN** file descriptor.
 Run the ``cat`` command without any command-line arguments.